JetBrains/teamcity-roadmap/AgentPages.md

 # Agent Pages
-All of the tabs on the __Agent Page__ will be reworked in the near future.

-At first, we will focus on the tabs below:
-* Connected :oncoming_automobile:
+The next update will change the structure of the __Agent Pages__. \
+After getting a lot of positive feedback on the sidebar for our overiew pages, we decided to use the same master-detail principle for the __Agent Pages__.

+## Our Progress

-* Disconnected :oncoming_automobile:
+* Sidebar
+    * Grouping by pools :checkered_flag:
+    * Connected/disconnected status :checkered_flag:
+    * Idle/active counters :checkered_flag:
-* Unauthorized :oncoming_automobile:
+    * Search :checkered_flag:

 ## Master-Detail Principle
-After getting a lot of positive feedback on the sidebar for our overiew pages, we decided to use the same master-detail principle for the __Agent Pages__.
+The new look is not based around the old connected/disconnected/unauthorized/pools tabs.
+The sidebar will provide you with a general overview of all your agents, grouped by pools.

 Using the sidebar itself, you will be able to:
-* Globally search your agents :checkered_flag:
+* Globally search your agents
-* View agents grouped by pools :checkered_flag:
+* Instantly spot your disconnected agents
-* Check the status of those agents :checkered_flag:
-    * Check the amount of disconnected or idle agents
+* Check the amount of your active/idle agents
-    * Check the agent's OS

 Whenever you select an agent in the sidebar, more information on that agent will be displayed on the right.